The order of a control system is determined by the power of ‘s’ in the denominator of its transfer function.

 Using this as a base, we will analyze the time response of a second order control system.
 We’ll do this by analyzing the unit step response of a second order control system in the frequency domain, before converting it into the time domain.

-Time Response of Second-Order Control System
+Step Response of Second Order System

 If we consider a unit step function as the input of the system, then the output equation of the system can be rewritten as